davis-mwangi/movies-docker-mysql-microservice/README.md

 i) Install Docker

-ii) Docker-compose for linux users.
+ii)Install Docker-compose for linux users.
 For Windows and Mac users docker-compose is already packaged with docker.
 For more info check https://docs.docker.com/compose/install

 ### Front-end UI using React/Redux consuming all the endpoints - coming Soon !!!###